-What do you do when your biggest stunt or focus of attention is no longer beneficial to keep around?
+So what do you do when your biggest stunt or focus of attention is no longer beneficial to keep around?
 What happens when the ‘elephant in the room’ or in your own personal life has suddenly disappeared?

 “Behold, I have come to do Your will.
 He takes away the first in order to establish the second.”

-It is amazing what you and I will try to hold on to that God is no longer interested in featuring.
+It is amazing what you and I will try to hold on to that God is no longer interested in keeping.
 When Jesus offered His life as a perfect sacrifice for our sins, it was not to simply serve as a ringmaster for those things we would want to keep.

 He came to take center stage.